 Consequently, the U.S. faces a historic opportunity to re-engage with its partners around the world and exercise global leadership on nuclear energy to promote the highest standards of nuclear safety, nuclear security, nuclear nonproliferation and climate security.1 A failure to seize this unique moment would continue to cede influence to other nations whose interests and standards may not coincide with our own.
 We cannot be strong abroad if we are weak at home.

 The Commission will work with the U.S. government, the private sector, and civil society to encourage the investment of significant resources toward reviving our domestic nuclear industry and position as a supplier of nuclear fuel and technology.

 In this effort, we define nuclear safety to include matters of reactor design, construction, operations, and environmental protection; security to include facility protection, supply chain stability, etc; and nonproliferation goals to include technology-sharing, compliance with the Non-Proliferation Treaty, IAEA safeguards, and other international norms, as well as the effective control of fissile materials.

 The Commission is co-chaired by former Deputy Undersecretary of Defense Sherri Goodman and former Deputy Secretary of Energy Daniel Poneman and is comprised of U.S. leaders across key sectors including climate change, nuclear energy, defense and national security, organized labor, and foreign policy, including the following members:

-- The Honorable Dan Brouillette, Former U.S. Secretary of Energy
+- The Honorable Dan Brouillette, former Secretary of Energy

 - Ms. Susan Eisenhower, The Eisenhower Group, Inc.